 I’ve been using my bread machine more and more lately.
 I’ve had it for years, and probably like a lot of people’s bread makers, mine spends a lot of time in the back of the pantry sitting quietly.
-That’s kind of sad, because it makes great loaves of bread.
-Now, they’re not quite the perfect loaves I can get at the locally-owned bakery shop, but they’re mighty darned good and they leave the house smelling delicious.
+That’s kind of sad, because it makes great stuff, like this Italian herb bread from the bread machine.
+Now my loaves don’t always turn out perfect like the perfect loaves I can get at the locally-owned bakery shop.
+But they’re mighty darned good and they leave the house smelling delicious.

 This Italian herb bread has a tremendous aroma and taste.
 It made for the perfect sandwich bread.
 A nice light crust and soft insides, but not so soft that it can’t hold up to a mound of sandwich meat and cheese.

 Any leftover ends or less-than-perfect pieces of this Italian herb bread from the bread machine got turned into fantastic croutons.
 Great croutons.
 So good in fact that I wouldn’t hesitate to make a loaf just for croutons.

 - 3 1/2 cups bread flour

 - 2 teaspoons active dry yeat